Jorge Ayala’s family is rooted in Colombia. Before living in Chicago, Jorge lived with his family in Colombia.

 Jorge asserts, however, that Blanco desired Castro’s death due to an offense against one of her sons.

-That February 6th of that year, Castro was the target of an attempted murder.
+On February 6that year, Castro was the target of an attempted murder.

 Ayala and Miguelito Perez employed a silenced machine gun to carry out a drive-by shot on Castro’s car while it was stopped at a red light.